metaphacts/sample-apps/tutorials/weather/weather.md

 # Tutorial: Querying a weather API for a given location

+**Deprecated**: this tutorial is deprecated as DarkSky has discontinued their public Weather API service.
+The tutorial is kept for documentation purposes only.

 In this tutorial we use the geo-coordinates of a location to obtain a weather forecast.
 As a use-case we query the geo-coordinates from the Wikidata knowledge graph, and display the three day forecast for the corresponding location.

 See the [app project](../../ephedra-custom-weatherApi/) for further details and deployment steps of the required base app.